dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 - Political Theory Book for Basic Questions --> IDEA BASED

 ## Constitution
-- Polity --> Political System --> Base: Constitution
+- Polity --> Understanding: Political System --> Base: Constitution
+	- though its dynamic

+Q: What is the purpose of the constitution?
+A: To lay down the framework of the political system.

+Q: